danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="phone.sendSignalingData.html" name="phone.sendSignalingData">Send VoIP signaling data: phone.sendSignalingData</a>

+* <a href="messages.sendBotRequestedPeer.html" name="messages.sendBotRequestedPeer">Send a chosen peer, as requested by a keyboardButtonRequestPeer button: messages.sendBotRequestedPeer</a>

 * <a href="messages.sendMedia.html" name="messages.sendMedia">Send a media: messages.sendMedia</a>

 * <a href="messages.sendInlineBotResult.html" name="messages.sendInlineBotResult">Send a result obtained using messages.getInlineBotResults: messages.sendInlineBotResult</a>